floor-licker/B-wbsft/README.md

 cmake ..
 make
 ```
-Now there is an executable named  `b` located in the current directory (`B-wbsft/build`)
+Now there is an executable named  `b` located in the current directory (`/B-wbsft/build`)
-By running the executable we initiate the program and can begin calling commands
+By running the executable we initiate the simulation environment

 ```
 ./b
 ```

-Now the simulation environment has been initiated and we can begin calling the environment's functions.
+Now we can begin calling the environmental functions.
 To start the node:

 ```
 b start-node